Routing

 }

-The match method processes the current $httpRequest, from which not only the URL, but also headers etc. can be retrieved, into an array containing the presenter name and its parameters.
+The match method processes the current request $httpRequest, from which not only the URL but also headers, etc., can be obtained, into an array containing the presenter name and its parameters.
 If it cannot process the request, it returns null.
-When processing the request, we must return at least the presenter and the action.
+When processing the request, we must return at least the presenter and action.
 The presenter name is complete and includes any modules:

 [